BitGo/smart-contracts/README.md

 - Add the ProtocolName and addresses for various instances of the protocol in `config/instances.json`
     - For example, Compound protocol has cDAI, cUSDC, etc.
 - Add the protocol to the README above
+- Add some example usages in the `examples` directory